 The maximum will be 50 but the average will be 20-35 students.

-The contract will state that you need to be at the school from 7am until 4pm or 8am to 5pm.
+The contract may state that you need to be at the school from 7am until 4pm or 8am to 5pm.
 Teaching hours will be between 18-24 per week.
 Many schools might let you leave a reasonable amount of time after your last class (2:30/3:30pm) but that is dependent on the school.
 Therefore, the contract will read 7am-4pm and 8am-5pm.

 Not officially or formally.
 But for anyone who wants to learn Thai, you will find everyone around you more than helpful and encouraging!